shubhamprshr-tamu/Reweighted-Behavior-Cloning/README.md

 4. https://github.com/SteiMi/denseweight -  DenseWeight and corresponding DenseLoss

 # Datasets
 1. Udacity: We have used the dataset collected by https://github.com/upul/Behavioral-Cloning.
 It has different Left, Center and Right viewpoint images.
 Our training has been done using this dataset of 23000 images.
-Please unzip the `Archive.zip` file to access.
-The imbalance statistics have been shown below.
+Please download the dataset from: https://drive.google.com/file/d/1Is3attEWWhGMJlV2ffEbu2sC10ex3wcq/view?usp=sharing

+The stats for the dataset are as follows:

 2. DonkeyCar: For our own educational purposes we have collected data on the DonkeyCar simulator (https://docs.donkeycar.com/guide/deep_learning/simulator/).
+Please download the dataset from:

 The statistics for this dataset are as follows:

 # Training
 We have used Colab for training our models.
 If you would like to do the same, we recommend downloading the Training-Notebook.ipynb from `/train` folder.